lorin/ansible-quickref/README.rst

 until               Boolean, task will retry until evaluates true or until ``retries`` retries             Used with "until", number of times to retry.
 Default: ``3`` delay               Used with "until", seconds to wait between retries.
-Default: ``10``
+Default: ``10`` run_once            If true, runs task on only one of the hosts
 ==================  =========================================================================================

 Complex args